cloudmesh/client/docs/source/introduction.rst

 **Command shell and line.** Cloudmesh contains a command shell allowing scripts to be developed and run.
 However we designed the command shell in such a way that each command can also be called from the command line.
-Through the cloudmesh statemachine the state between command shell, command client, and the portal is shared.
+Through the cloudmesh state machine the state between command shell, command client, and the portal is shared.

-**Cloudmesh Clienet Portal.** Previously, we distributed cloudmesh with client, server, and a portal components in one package.
+**Cloudmesh Client Portal.** Previously, we distributed cloudmesh with client, server, and a portal components in one package.
 This however turned out to be to complex to be installed for some of our less technically skilled user community.
-Thus we split up the install into two indepenendt packages.
+Thus we split up the install into two independent packages.
 The cloudmesh client and the cloudmesh portal.
-The portal provides some elementary fieatures to manage virtual machines and HPC jobs.
+The portal provides some elementary features to manage virtual machines and HPC jobs.
 At this time the portal is considered to be alpha technology.
-Just as the client the portal is to be run on the local user machine in oredr to allow increased security by managing the credentials locally ratherthan on a server.
+Just as the client the portal is to be run on the local user machine in oredr to allow increased security by managing the credentials locally rather than on a server.

 **Cloudmesh Two Factor Authentication.** We have an exploratory project in place that looks at the use of Yubikeys for cloudmesh,